shadowedblue/HumanCompanions-Revived/README.md

 - Use `/locate structure humancompanions:companion_house` to find a companion house.

 ## Known Issues

+**Note:** This revival has not had extensive testing; there may be bugs not listed here.
+Please report issues on the [GitHub repo](https://github.com/shadowedblue/HumanCompanions-Revived).

 - When a companion dies, items may sometimes duplicate or not drop correctly.
 - Archers may occasionally shoot at nothing after killing a mob; use the clear target button.